 If you choose to enjoy the quintessential afternoon tea at Bridgewood Manor in Chatham make sure you add the milk second.
 Only people with inferior quality china put the milk in first to stop the cup cracking when the hot water goes in.

 You can always ask your butler to book online.

 Chiddingstone Castle is famous for its incredible collection of artefacts gathered from around the world and across history.
 You can also enjoy afternoon tea in the Historic House’s tea room.
 Just don’t sit there with your little finger sticking up in the air.
 You’ll look like an idiot and it’s just not the done thing.

 In fact, the correct way for the teacup to be held is for the thumb and index finger to meet within the handle, which then rests on the middle finger.
 Don’t hook your fingers right around the handle.
 Certainly do not, I repeat do not pick it up with your fingers around the bowl of the cup.
 It has a handle for a reason.
-Remember this when you are at the Abode in Canterbury or the Ramada in Dover.
+Remember this when you are at the Abode in Canterbury or the Leaf Hotel in Dover.
 The latter even offers a special children’s afternoon tea!

 Eastwell Manor has undergone something of a transformation over the last couple of years.
 Don’t tell everyone, but if you book a midweek afternoon tea between July and August they will give you a complimentary (that’s the posh word for free) glass of sparkling wine from Kent’s own Gusbourne Vineyards.
 Just don’t get carried away and think that you can go straight for the cake, it’s sandwiches first, then a scone, then the cake; and please don’t talk with your mouthful.